A semidefinite programming approach for robust elliptic localization: SDP formulation and complexity analysis

-where $N_{\textup{SD}}$, $D_{\textup{SD,n}}$, $N_{\textup{Var}}$, and $\nu$ denote the number of semidefinite cone constraints, the dimension of the $n$th semidefinite cone constraint, the number of optimization variables, and the precision, respectively.
-It is evident that $N_{\textup{SD}} = 5+2ML+2M+L$ and $N_{\textup{Var}} = 8+2M+L$ in this particular case.
-Specifically, there are $3+2ML+M+L$ semidefinite cone constraint sized 1, $M$ semidefinite cone constraint sized 2, and 2 semidefinite cone constraint sized 3.
-As a result, the worst-case complexity for addressing (\ref{Form_SDP}) via interior-point methods is $\mathcal{O}((M+L)^2(ML)^{1.5})$.
-In order to illustrate the scale of this complexity, we include Table \ref{Table_1}, where the complexities of several existing robust elliptic localization methods \cite{WXionglp} are also showcased.
-These approaches will be contrasted with our proposed SDP-based technique (termed \texttt{min-max}) in the simulations in Section \ref{Sect_NR}.
+In order to illustrate the scale of this complexity, we include Table \ref{Table_1}, where the complexities of several existing elliptic localization methods capable of handling outliers are showcased.
+These approaches include (i) the LAD estimator in \cite{ZShi2}, implemented via LPNN, (ii) the LAD estimator in \cite{ZYu}, implemented via iterative MP, (iii) the $\ell_{p}$ estimator with $p=0$ in \cite{XZhao}, implemented via LPNN-based IRLAD, (iv) the $\ell_{p}$ estimator with $p=1.5$ in \cite{WXionglp}, implemented via MM-based IRLS, and (v) the convex approximation based solution \texttt{CASTELO} \cite{WXiongCASTELO}, which is a transformed LS estimator that incorporates additional bias-representing estimation variables.
+They will be contrasted with our proposed SDP-based technique (termed \texttt{min-max}) in the simulations in Section \ref{Sect_NR}.
 In Table \ref{Table_1}, $N_{\textup{LPNN}}$, $N_{\textup{MP}}$, $N_{\textup{IRLAD}}$, $N_{\textup{IRLS}}$, and $N_{\textup{MM}}$ represent the discrete realization steps for LPNN (typically several thousands), the number of MP iterations (usually several tens), the number of IRLAD iterations (usually several tens), the number of IRLS iterations (usually several tens), and the number of MM iterations (usually a few), respectively.
 It is clear that \texttt{min-max} remains computationally competitive in typical elliptic localization configurations, where the values of $M$ and $L$ are not very large in magnitude in most cases \cite{LRui1}.